opendocsg/slw-judgments-backfill/2002_SGCA_13/report.md

  At present I do not wish to state the principle any less broadly than this: that the defence is available to a person whose position has so changed that it would be inequitable in all the circumstances to require him to make restitution , or alternatively to make restitution in full. ( emphasis added )

-In _Seagate Technology Pte Ltd v Goh Han Kim_ [1995] 2 SLR 17, the court noted that this defence was also available in Singapore.
+In _Seagate Technology Pte Ltd v Goh Han Kim_ <span class="citation">[1995] 2 SLR 17</span>, the court noted that this defence was also available in Singapore.
 It would seem that there are three elements to the defence:

 a The payee has changed his position.